 If we are to earn and maintain the trust of the people we protect and each other, we must perform our duties and fulfill our obligations at a higher standard than others must.

-The PSC Core Values set forth how members are obliged to conduct ourselves in the performance of our protective duties, and how we interact with other PSC members.
+The PSC Core Values set forth how members of the PSC community are obliged to conduct ourselves in the performance of our protective duties, and how we interact with others.

 The Core Values are:

 The PSC Standards of Conduct are specific so as not to be ambiguous yet broad enough to cover situational differences.

 The PSC Standards of Conduct are not aspirational; they are affirmative.
 There is no prerequisite to implementation, it requires only the choice and decision to uphold and abide by them.

 As a condition of membership in the PSC community you agree to abide by the following Standards of Conduct.